grafana/x-ray-datasource/README.md

 ### AWS credentials file

 Create a file at `~/.aws/credentials`.
-That is the `HOME` path for user running grafana-server.
+That is the `HOME` path for users running grafana-server.

-> **Note:** If the credentials file in the right place, but it is not working, then try moving your .aws file to '/usr/share/grafana/'.
+> **Note:** If the credentials file is in the correct directory, but it is not working, try moving your .aws file to '/usr/share/grafana/'.
 Make sure your credentials file has at most 0644 permissions.

 Example credential file: